Jenny McCarthy and Her Son, Evan (Courtesy: Teach2Talk)

 Unfortunately, on Sunday night, Jenny McCarthy’s son suffered one, as reported through

-her Twitter account:
+her Twitter account

-For many parents of children with autism, seizures often manifest during a sickness such as the flu, common cold or stomach virus, but they can also strike at any time and without warning.
+sickness such as the flu, common cold or stomach virus, but they can also strike at

-If your child or loved one is unfortunate enough to suffer from a seizure, here are some important things to keep in mind:
+If your child or loved one is unfortunate enough to suffer from a seizure,

 • Remove any nearby objects that will cause bodily injury